 - 1. Lots abutting more than one road.
-Lots which abut more than one road shall have the required setbacks along each road used as an entrance or exit. - Additional one-family or two-family dwellings.
-One-family and two-family dwellings are allowed in all districts, as indicated in Section 3.4.
-For each additional one-family or two-family dwelling on a lot, all dimensional requirements shall be met separately for each one-family or two-family dwelling.
+Lots which abut more than one road shall have the required setbacks along each road used as an entrance or exit. - 2.
+Dimensional requirements one-family or two-family dwellings.
+One-family and two-family dwellings are allowed in all districts, as indicated in Section 3.4, subject to the following: All dimensional requirements shall be met separately for each and every one-family dwelling on a lot.
+All dimensional requirements shall be met separately for each and every two-family dwelling on a lot.